 An important consideration in the selection process for the International Dentist Program is the applicant’s effectiveness and clarity in verbal communication.
 It is essential both for completion of the academic program and for effective communication with patients in the clinics.

-Applicants whose native language is not English are required to take the TOEFL with a minimum of 79 on the IBT [Internet Based TOEFL) obtained within two years of the start of the program (May 2016 for 2018 admission).
+Applicants whose native language is not English are required to take the TOEFL with a score at or above minimum of 79 (internet based) or better obtained within two years of the start of the program (May 2017 for 2019 admission).